Leave of Absence and Withdrawal

-Has anyone at DKU been diagnosed with the coronavirus?
+Has anyone at DKU been diagnosed with Covid-19?

 Has the city of Kunshan (or Jiangsu province) been affected significantly by the virus?

-How close is the DKU campus to the city of Wuhan, where the coronavirus outbreak originated?
+How close is the DKU campus to the city of Wuhan?

 How has the DKU community reacted to the coronavirus situation?

 Our community is adaptable, collaborative, resilient and innovative.
-Many of our students, both Chinese and international, worked together on various charitable endeavors to assist with the epidemic, and recently completed a campaign that raised almost 400,000 RMB for relief efforts.
-Meanwhile, staff and faculty at DKU and Duke have been working tirelessly to implement an online learning platform to ensure all students will continue to receive the quality education they signed up for.
-This platform is now functional and students are returning to class.
-This “overnight” transition to an online university was the result of an extraordinary effort that engaged many people at Duke and DKU, as well as faculty working from around the world.
+Many of our students, both Chinese and international, worked together on various charitable endeavors, including a 2020 campaign that raised almost 400,000 RMB for relief efforts.
+Staff and faculty at DKU and Duke worked tirelessly to implement a hybrid learning platform to ensure all students have been able to receive the quality education they signed up for.
+The transition to hybrid teaching and learning was the result of an extraordinary effort that engaged many people at Duke and DKU.
 DKU students for their part have created real and virtual meet-ups to sustain the sense of community that characterizes our university.

 We are an institution that prides itself on its ability to confront the world’s most pressing challenges.
 Recent events have required us to put our theories into practice.
 Indeed, we are living the kind of case study that our students tackle in the classroom.
 While these times are challenging, we are absolute in our resolve and are confident that the outcome will only strengthen DKU’s mission in the future – our future.